InFinity54/RiotApiPhpWrapper/README.md

 Package to use Riot Games APIs more easily and more quickly in your PHP projects.
 Inspired by [Simivar's PHP wrapper](https://github.com/simivar/riot-php).
 Wrapper is using [Curl]() to execute HTTP requests.
 Curl is implemented with [php-curl-class](https://github.com/php-curl-class/php-curl-class) to improve code readability.

+⚠ Note that this package is still under development.
+Everything can change at any moment until development is finished.

 ## How to install

 To install the wrapper in your PHP project, just install it like any other package with Composer.